Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/developer_guide/contributing_guide.rst

 Using the issue tracker
 ^^^^^^^^^^^^^^^^^^^^^^^

-The issue tracker is the preferred channel for bug reports, features requests and submitting pull requests, but please respect the following restrictions:
+The issue tracker is the preferred channel for bug reports, feature requests and submitting pull requests, but please respect the following restrictions:

-- Please do not use the issue tracker for personal support requests, open a "discussion" so that others can benefit from the exchanges and answers (or contact directly the authors raphael.prat@cea.fr for very specific personal support requests).
+- Please do not use the issue tracker for personal support requests, open a "discussion" so that others can benefit from the exchanges and answers (or contact the authors directly at raphael.prat@cea.fr for very specific personal support requests).

 Bug reports
 ^^^^^^^^^^^